xg590/Learn_SX1276/README.md

 ### Overview
-* This repo will provide MicroPython codes for basic Tx transmittion and Rx reception.
+* This repo provides MicroPython codes for basic Tx transmittion and Rx reception of SX1276 chip.
-* SX1276 is a LoRa modem that can send or receive data over a long distance.
+* SX1276 is a LoRa modem that can send and receive data over a long distance.
 * Adafruit created a standalone breakout: Adafruit RFM95W
-    * Example code is for RFM95W with the help of Raspberry Pi Pico
+    * Example code in this repo is for RFM95W with the help of Raspberry Pi Pico
 * Many ESP32 LoRa development boards are using this modem: Heltec WiFi LoRa 32 V2, TTGO T-Beam V1.1
-    * Example code can drive the on-board modem after GPIO remapping
+    * Example code drives the on-board modem after GPIO remapping
 * One key thing is they all use SPI as the control interface of LoRa modem.
-* SPI pins on RFM95W are exposed so we can hook it up with Raspberry Pi Pico while pins are marked on other two ESP32 LoRa development boards.
+* SPI pins on RFM95W are exposed so we can hook it up with Raspberry Pi Pico while pins are predefined on other two ESP32 LoRa development boards.
 ### See the wiring
 * Wiring RFM95W with Pico<br/>
    * We decide which GPIO we want to use